 Our Cloud Log pages are also included

-If you are looking for books with hands-on activity ideas for early elementary, here are a couple that we enjoyed:
+If you are looking for books about the weather or books with hands-on activity ideas for early elementary, here are a few that we enjoyed:

 Weather! (affiliate link) is written by a homeschooling mom, Rebecca Rupp: